EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/chat-gpt-y-la-habitacion-china-de-searle/index.en.md

 - opinion
 coverImage: images/chat-gpt-y-la-habitacion-china.jpg
 date: '2023-04-19'
-seo_title: "ChatGPT and Searle's Chinese Room: Is AI Conscious?"
+seo_title: "Why AI Will Never Be Conscious: ChatGPT and Searle's Chinese Room"
 description: Analysis of ChatGPT through John Searle's Chinese Room argument.
 Can AI be conscious?
 Introduction to philosophy of artificial intelligence.
 keywords: